 Similarly, outdoor activities which require the transporting of water are probably unsuitable in the meeting room, however, simply substitute the water with marbles and the activity again becomes an option.

-Cerebral activities are often more challenging better indoors.
-Get your team working out how they can manoeuvre the person standing at the back of a line to the front with only moves allowed in draughts will test the most mathematical of minds.
+Cerebral activities are often more challenging indoors.
+Getting your team working out how they can manoeuvre the person standing at the back of a line to the front with moves only allowed in draughts will test the most logical of minds.

 Unless they learn to communicate well right from the start the outcome will never compete with the Sistine Chapel roof!

-And whilst all these ideas, and many, many more, are great fun, they, of course, have serious messages regarding communication, listening, co-operation, understand others’ points of view and working towards joint objectives, all of which can be transferred into the workplace.
+And whilst all these ideas, and many, many more, are great fun, they, of course, have serious messages regarding communication, listening, co-operation, understand others’ points of view and working towards joint objectives, all of which are invaluable and can be transferred into the workplace.

 Indoor Team Activities are a great way to invest in the well being of your staff, bringing real benefits to all aspects of your office culture and productivity.